Energy-Consumption Advantage of Quantum Computation: Discussion and outlook

-As for the lower bound, we developed new techniques to prove a fundamentally nonzero lower bound that works for any (quantum and classical) algorithm regardless of how energy-efficiently the computation is implemented.
+As for the lower bound, we developed new techniques to prove a fundamentally nonzero lower bound that works for any classical algorithm regardless of how energy-efficiently the classical computation is implemented.
 To establish this fundamental lower bound, we have employed two fundamental physical insights: the energy-conservation law and Landauer's principle.
-Owing to these techniques, our lower bound holds regardless of technological advances in the energy efficiency of the physical implementation of classical (and quantum) computation.
+In particular, working on a query-complexity setting, we develop a technique to argue that a lower bound on the query complexity of any classical algorithm solving a computational problem can be used to establish a lower bound on the Landauer cost---that is, the minimum heat dissipation required to erase the information obtained from the queries, measured in terms of entropy.
+Consequently, due to the energy-conservation law, the energy consumption of any classical algorithm solving such a computational problem must be at least the Landauer cost.
+Our analysis suggests that the lower bound on energy consumption is governed by this entropic quantity, which depends not only on the query complexity but also on the probability distribution of the oracle in our framework.
+Owing to the generality of these techniques, our lower bound holds regardless of technological advances in the energy efficiency of the physical implementation of classical computation.

-Using these bounds, we rigorously prove that quantum computation can be exponentially advantageous in terms of energy consumption over classical computation for solving a computational problem, in particular, Simon's problem, as the problem size increases.
+Using these upper and lower bounds, we rigorously prove that quantum computation can be exponentially advantageous in terms of energy consumption over classical computation for solving a computational problem, in particular, Simon's problem, as the problem size increases.
 Since our formulation and analysis are based on the query-complexity setting of Simon's problem, our proof of this exponential quantum advantage is free from the complexity-theoretic assumptions on the hardness of the problem, such as the assumption on the conjectured hardness of integer factoring for classical computation.
-We have also clarified how to demonstrate this energy-consumption advantage of quantum computation in an experimental setting, by proposing to use a cryptographic primitive to instantiate the oracle (used in our framework as the input system) in Simon's problem for implementation.
-These results disclose the operational meaning in terms of energy consumption for the quantum advantages in the conventional query-complexity setting, opening an alternative way of studying the advantages of quantum computation.
+We have also proposed a schematic setup of experiments to demonstrate this energy-consumption advantage of quantum computation, using a cryptographic primitive to instantiate and implement the oracle for Simon's problem feasibly.